-Superannuation is a portion of your income that is set aside for you to access when you retire.
+Your employer sets aside a portion of your income as superannuation, for you to access when you retire.
 Strict superannuation rules and mandatory fund contributions have put Australians’ retirement savings ahead of people in many other counties that have no required retirement contributions.

 Superannuation is fairly straightforward for most of us who earn a wage or salary because it comes out of our pay, and that’s the last we think about it.